Installation

 Usage: ksud boot-patch

-.
-You can check the command line help for specific options.
+you can check the command line help for specific options.

 oriole:/ # ksud boot-patch -h